 - Absentee or mail-in ballot voting is an option for all Georgia voters.
 But absentee ballots are not sent out automatically; you may need to request one.
 The deadline to apply for an absentee ballot is Nov.
 19.

-- Early voting starts three weeks before Election Day and continues through Oct.
-29. You can vote in advance in any early polling site in your county.
+- Early or advance voting runs from Nov.
+17 through Nov.
+24. You can vote in advance at any early polling site in your county.

 - The election office websites for Fulton and DeKalb counties provide voter information, and Fulton County also has a Fulton Votes app.